Founding Fathers of the United States: Religion

 Of the 55 delegates to the Constitutional Convention in 1787, 28 were Anglicans (Church of England or Episcopalian), 21 were other Protestants, and three were Catholics (Daniel Carroll and Fitzsimons; Charles Carroll was Catholic but was not a Constitution signatory).
-Among the Protestant delegates to the Constitutional Convention, eight were Presbyterians, seven were Congregationalists, two were Lutherans, two were Dutch Reformed, and two were Methodists.
+Among the non-Anglican Protestant delegates to the Constitutional Convention, eight were Presbyterians, seven were Congregationalists, two were Lutherans, two were Dutch Reformed, and two were Methodists.

 A few prominent Founding Fathers were anti-clerical, notably Jefferson.
-Historian Gregg L. Frazer argues that the leading Founders (John Adams, Jefferson, Franklin, Wilson, Morris, Madison, Hamilton, and Washington) were neither Christians nor Deists, but rather supporters of a hybrid "theistic rationalism".
-Many Founders deliberately avoided public discussion of their faith.
+Many founders deliberately avoided public discussion of their faith.
 Historian David L. Holmes uses evidence gleaned from letters, government documents, and second-hand accounts to identify their religious beliefs.

 Founders on currency and postage

-Four U.S. Founders are minted on American currency—Benjamin Franklin, Alexander Hamilton, Thomas Jefferson, and George Washington; Washington and Jefferson both appear on three different denominations.
+Four U.S. founders are minted on American currency—Benjamin Franklin, Alexander Hamilton, Thomas Jefferson, and George Washington; Washington and Jefferson both appear on three different denominations.
+Additionally, the reverse of Jefferson's two-dollar bill features John Trumbull's 1818 depiction of the signing of the Declaration of Independence.

 Political and cultural impact

 Political rhetoric

 According to David Sehat, in modern politics: Everyone cites the Founders.
-Constitutional originalists consult the Founders’ papers to decide original meaning.
+Constitutional originalists consult the Founders' papers to decide original meaning.
 Proponents of a living and evolving Constitution turn to the Founders as the font of ideas that have grown over time.
 Conservatives view the Founders as architects of a free enterprise system that built American greatness.
 The more liberal-leaning, following their sixties parents, claim the Founders as egalitarians, suspicious of concentrations of wealth.
 Independents look to the Founders to break the logjam of partisan brinksmanship.
 Across the political spectrum, Americans ground their views in a supposed set of ideas that emerged in the eighteenth century.

 But, in fact, the Founders disagreed with each other....they had vast and profound differences.
 They argued over federal intervention in the economy and about foreign policy.
 They fought bitterly over how much authority rested with the executive branch, about the relationship and prerogatives of federal and state government.
 The Constitution provided a nearly limitless theater of argument.
 The founding era was, in reality, one of the most partisan periods of American history.

 Holidays

 Independence Day (colloquially called the Fourth of July) is a United States national holiday celebrated yearly on July 4 to commemorate the signing of the Declaration of Independence and the founding of the nation.
-Washington's Birthday is also observed as a national federal holiday, and is also known as Presidents' Day.
+Washington's Birthday is also observed as a national federal holiday, and on April 13 Jefferson's Birthday honors the US founder and president.